theheuman/scrim-bot/README.md

 Start nhost by going to the nhost/ directory and running `nhost up --apply-seeds`, you can then navigate to the dashboard link the command gives you to see that its running correctly

-Before merge to main test your new or updated commands on a private discord server, update your config.json file dev property with that servers discord info and insert necessary data into nhost (scrim_admin_roles and static_key_values.signup_channel).
+Before merge to main, test your new or updated commands on a private discord server, update your config.json file dev property with that servers discord info and insert necessary data into nhost (scrim_admin_roles and static_key_values.signup_channel).

 Deploy commands to your private server with `npm run deploy-commands`